mebauer/national-structure-inventory-examples/README.md

-# The National Structure Inventory (NSI) API in Python
+# A Guide to the National Structure Inventory (NSI) API in Python
 Author: Mark Bauer

 # 1. Introduction